 Filipina workers sit on cardboard boxes playing cards on their day off in Hong Kong, Feb.
 18, 2018.
 Andrew Caballero-Reynolds/VCG

 Earlier this year, the Philippines banned Kuwait from employing Filipino housekeepers after a brutal murder that came in the wake of numerous allegations of abuse in the region.

-With high salaries in mainland China and few places in the world that can truly guarantee safe and fair working conditions, many Filipinas are willing to take a gamble even if they cannot secure work visas.
+With high salaries in China's mainland and few places in the world that can truly guarantee safe and fair working conditions, many Filipinas are willing to take a gamble even if they cannot secure work visas.
 Shiella Estrada, secretary of the Hong Kong-based Federation of Asian Domestic Workers Unions, explains that most of these women are aware that there is a risk involved, but often they choose to take a leap of faith — especially if their friends are already there.

 Journey to the Mainland

 In 2015, a friend introduced Castillo to an agent who promised to bring her over to Shanghai to work for twice the salary she was making at the time.
 Castillo had been working for just over a year in Macau, a special administrative region of China that, along with Hong Kong, has long been a legal work destination for Filipinos.

 Castillo says she barely hesitated: She arrived on a three-month tourist visa with the belief that the agent would help her get a work permit.
 But after working five months as an ayi and shelling out 18,000 yuan in agency fees, the agent told her she was unable to get the documents Castillo had paid for.